 - Trust: task-based vs relationship-based cultures

 Business or relationships — which should come first?
-Managing cultural diversity involves answering that question.
+Managing cultural differences in communication involves answering that question.
 In task-based cultures, business comes first.
 Business decisions are made quickly and on the basis of measurable competencies.
 Task-based cultures care more about what you do than who you are (the U.S., Denmark, the Netherlands, Finland, Australia).

 In relationship-based cultures, trust develops from friendship.
 This means that in some cases, many meetings may be held before an agreement is reached.
 Business decisions are made slowly, while partners get to know each other better (this is more common in Asian and Middle Eastern cultures).